emissary-ingress/emissary/reference/core/resolvers.md

 ### The Kubernetes Endpoint Resolver

-The Kubernetes Endpoint Resolver configures Ambassadot to resolve Kubernetes endpoints.
+The Kubernetes Endpoint Resolver configures Ambassador to resolve Kubernetes endpoints.
 This enables the use of more [advanced load balancing configuration](/reference/core/load-balancer).

 ```
 ---